cezar-r/music_artist_classifier/README.md

 ### Background

-Can a machine tell music artists apart by only looking at their lyrics?
+Can a computer tell music artists apart by only looking at their lyrics?
 Better yet, can it actually predict who would sing a lyric?
 This project will dive into these questions.
 For some aspiring artists out there, this program can be used to tell them who they sound like.

 ## Data